social-streets/the-slice/site-template/src/data/articles/sweet-science-of-bruising-review-wiltons-music-hall.md

 tags:
   - "review"
 featuredImage: "/images/sweet-science-of-bruising-review-wiltons.jpg"
+author: "tabitha.potts"
+excerpt: "This entertaining and moving play set in Wilton's Music Hall brings together four very different women to tell the story of Victorian lady boxers."
 ---

 **_Tabitha Potts is a writer who lives in East London, an area which inspires much of her work.
 She has had several short stories published in print and online_**.